htw-imi-showtime/showtime-website/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/features.md

 {{<section title="Guillotine shear">}}
 The guillotine shear is used to cut larger sheets of metal down to size.
 To do so, a sheet is layed on the operating surface and positioned under the blade.
-The shear is activated via a switch on the box on the left side.
-Once activated, the blade is pushed down, separating excess material from the work piece.
+The shear needs to be turned on via a switch on the left side.
+On button press, the blade is pushed down onto the workpiece, separating excess material.
 {{</section>}}

 {{<gallery>}}